Get to know Whaikaha - Ministry of Disabled People, our role in Government and our commitment to Te Tiriti o Waitangi.

 What's happening in our community

-Up to date information for the disabled community on where to go for help as of 7th February 2023.
+Up to date information for the disabled community on where to go for help as of the 6th March 2023.

 Browse more news